Report on Mission Trip to Nicaragua with a special poem

 St. Andrews Presbyterian Mission, Midland, Texas

 St. Andrews Presbyterian Ministry is a unique and vibrant organization serving residents of Midland and Midland County.
 Supported by the Presbyterian churches of Midland, along with the Presbytery of Tres Rios, individual contributions and grants, St. Andrews has been operating since the 1960s when it was started by volunteers from local Presbyterian churches.
-It offers preschool programs in the morning for 3 and 4 year olds The cost for these programs per child is $40 per month for 2 mornings per week, $60 for 3 mornings and $100 for 5 mornings.
-Scholarships are available at the discretion of the teachers.
-In addition, the Mission offers assistance with food, gas, water, electric and prescription bills.
+Until the end of the 2018 school year It offered preschool programs in the morning for 3 and 4 year olds.
+Currently, the Mission offers assistance with food, gas, water, electric and prescription bills.
 It is an active participant in Agency Crosscheck which is comprised of non-profit organizations in Midland which meet monthly to share information in an effort to prevent people from abusing the system and ensure that the really needy receive assistance.
 St. Andrews was instrumental in initiating the building of a secure website for the sharing of information between the agencies.

 The Board strives to be aware of the changing needs of the community and the Programs Committee meets regularly to discuss these issues.
 In 2012 a professional grant writer was hired in an attempt to increase income from foundations in the form of grants.
 In 2010 then Executive Director Pilar Revilla expressed to the board that giving away used clothing was no longer serving a useful purpose, and suggested that the room which had been used as a clothes closet be converted into a library for the children.
 This well stocked library now also offers the Rosetta Stone program for adults wishing to learn English.
-In 2013 Maggie Salgado, the current Executive Director, suggested to the Programs Committee that the board approve a pilot program for Senior Assistance.
-This was designed to offer on-going help for elderly members of the community who are having a particularly difficult time financially.
+In 2013 Maggie Salgado, the current Executive Director, suggested to the Programs Committee that the board approve a pilot program for Senior Assistance and in 2015 a similar program was started for veterans.
+These are designed to offer on-going help for elderly members of the community or veterans who are having a particularly difficult time financially.
 This includes help with utilities and prescriptions up to $1,200 per year.
-St. Andrews has partnered with West Texas Opportunities in this endeavor and to date 20 families are in the program.
+St. Andrews has partnered with West Texas Opportunities in this endeavor and to date 22 families are in the seniors program and 5 families in the veterans program.

 The vision of those who started St. Andrews Mission has been nurtured through the years, and with God’s help staff members, Board members and volunteers have given of their time and talents to ensure that the Mission continues to be a blessing to this community.